 Because the Grave Creek Mound is the sole remnant of a prehistoric complex for burying the dead, some paranormal investigators speculate that destruction of these sacred landmarks is what has contributed to paranormal activity within the entire city.
 And, yes, the entire city of Moundsville is incredibly haunted.

 Credit Jake Rice

 These are not your typical prison haunts!
-The spectral activity here is aggravated with the energy and souls that lurk the grave filled mounds surrounding this intimidating property.
+The spectral activity here is aggravated with the energy and souls that lurk in the grave-filled mounds surrounding this intimidating property.
 Many have experienced hearing disembodied voices, seeing black shadows and even full apparitions.
 You will hear clanks of cell gates in areas that are isolated from living persons and the moans of those that suffered their living hell within these walls.

 The hotspots of West Virginia Penitentiary Credit: Freaked

-One other area known for strange occurrences is the circular entrance gate which was used to separate arriving inmates from the warden's living quarters.
+One other area known for strange occurrences is the circular entrance gate, which was used to separate arriving inmates from the warden's living quarters.
 According to reports, the circular cage turns periodically by itself, giving the impression that the spirits of criminals are still arriving at the prison.

 “The North Side of Hell" (Moundsville Prison Video)

 (Credit: Paranormal Quest)